 With the internet and word of mouth, you might have believed in various heating tricks that you’ve read and heard.
 While some of them might be true, others might be purely fallacies.
 Good thing Kirk Air Conditioning & Heating is here to share the most common heating mistakes every Dallas, TX homeowner should know.

 Shutting Off Vents in Unused Room

 Perhaps your friend or a relative has told you that closing the vents in unused room will save money and energy.
 Sounds logical, but it’s actually wrong!
 By doing that, it creates pressure imbalance, adding stress to your system, and increasing your heating bills.
 Not only that, it also wears down your unit’s components faster—leading to costly repairs.

 “Out of sight, out of mind”—we often hear people say this, which becomes the truth to most of us.
 The same thing goes with your furnace’s filter.
 Can you still recall the last time you have checked it?
 Your air filter is one of the essential parts of your system that should be replaced every three months.
 Changing your filters regularly can improve air quality, increase efficiency, and extend the life of your unit.

 Cranking Up the Thermostat

-Your thermostat delivers the heated air at a constant rate, and setting the temperature too high won’t heat your space faster.
-Instead, it will waste more energy, increase your heating costs, and won’t keep your home comfortable.
-What you should do is adjust your thermostat a few degrees lower to save as much as 6% on your utility bills.
+Your heating system delivers the heated air at a constant rate, and setting the temperature too high won’t heat your space faster.
+Instead, it will waste more energy, increase your utility costs, and won’t keep your home comfortable.
+What you should do is adjust your thermostat a few degrees lower to save as much as 6% on your electric bills.